Neckar: Headwaters

+Middle reaches

 At Plochingen the Neckar turns sharply north west at the "Neckarknie" (knee of the Neckar), the mouth of the Fils coming down from the east, from the Swabian Jura.
 Beginning from here the river has been expanded into a canalised waterway.
 It lies up to Stuttgart in a wide, urbanized meadow, which has been built over with industry and is cut through by transportation structures.
 Only around the Cannstatter valley bend for a short distance it is interspersed by large park areas.
 Here again the valley sides show limestone-sinter.

 Between Stuttgart and Lauffen the Neckar cuts a scenic, meandering, and in many places steep-sided, valley into fossiliferous Triassic limestones and Pleistocene travertine.

 After Stuttgart it turns again towards the general northern direction.
 In a winding and narrow valley section through the Ludwigsburg (district) the Rems enters from the right at Remseck and then again from the right north of Marbach the Murr.
 After passing the Hessigheimer Felsengärten the water-rich Enz enters from the left at Besigheim.
 The former rapid at the Lauffener avulsion of the meander is today under water due to the canalization.
 In the Lowlands around Heilbronn the Neckar runs again through a wide meadow.
 At Bad Friedrichshall it takes up within only two kilometers the other two of its large tributaries: First its water-richest tributary, the Kocher and then the officially longest, the Jagst, in total roughly doubling its discharge.